jifishma/CIS-427-Project-02/README.md

 ### Running the project

 To run the project, you can run the commands below.
 The Server must be started before the Client.
-Please note that only one Client can connect to the Server at a time.
+Multiple Clients can connect to the Server at a time!

 If for some reason you're seeing the below error message with only one Client: